Healing Depression: Recovering our Repressed Creative Energy.

 Now on to our list for getting on top of depression and turning the volume down.

 If you are feeling deeply depressed or don’t know if you are simply feeling sad more often than usual, please get your yourself checked out.

 A trained professional can help ease the pain of all that pent up energy.
-They may prescribe a medication, give advice about taking care of ourselves and just as importantly as both of those, give us an judgment free zone to express feelings.
+They may prescribe a medication, give advice about taking care of ourselves and just as important as both of those, give us a judgment-free zone to express feelings.
 Though even if we visit a professional we are the ones that have to put in all the hard work.

 2. Follow the Doctors Orders.

 So you went to see a trained professional and they gave you some ideas for taking care of yourself.
 I advise to do them.
 By visiting a professional you have already admitted there is a problem that you didn’t have an answer to.
 Many of us don’t want to feel controlled by the orders of a trained professional.
 We may think they are just trying to make money off of us or numb out our creative potential by giving us drugs.
 And maybe on some occasions, this may be the truth but for the most part, they create a safer atmosphere for healing than we can conjure alone.

 There may also be shame and self-anger involved in not being able to fend for ourselves and needing the support of another.
 But just remember.
 Who made the visit to the professional?
 And who is deciding to go along with the prescribed plan?
 Nobody is being forced into anything here.
 Though I definitely gained a great deal by not fighting the suggestions that were offered to me throughout my mental health recovery.